Things To Do

 Casa

-With free admission, the gallery at Casa showcases a multitude of art and craft from Southern Alberta.
-It also regularly hosts film screenings, art documentaries, community projects, and artist talks to encourage connection, engagement, and celebration in Lethbridge and beyond.
+The gallery at Casa showcases a multitude of art and craft from Southern Alberta and regularly hosts film screenings, art documentaries, community projects, and artist talks to encourage connection, engagement, and celebration in Lethbridge and beyond.

 Nikka Yuko Japanese Garden